 Communities create zoning codes because they want to create a pleasant place for people to live.
 Very few people want to live near a huge factory, for instance.
 Parents may not want a strip club or a cannabis dispensary next to their child's school.
 But zoning codes also work to encourage development, and they respond to changing demographics.

 As more people want to live closer or even alongside commercial areas and their workplaces, communities increase areas of mixed-use zoning.
 Some municipalities use zoning codes to encourage greater urban density.

 This section provides legal information on zoning classifications, challenges to zoning ordinances, and more.

-There are several different types of zones related to real estate development, which tend to vary by community.
-The main types of zoning categories include the following:
+There are several different types of zones related to real estate development.
+The main zoning categories include:

-- Residential - This zone is meant for homes, such as houses, apartments, condominiums, and mobile homes; residential zones often address whether farm animals (such as chickens) may be kept and whether home businesses are permitted
+- Residential: This zone is meant for houses, apartments, condominiums, and mobile homes.
+Residential zoning codes often address setbacks, building size, whether home businesses are permitted, and whether animals (such as chickens) may be kept on the property.

-- Commercial - This is a broad category that may include offices, restaurants, shopping centers, even apartments
+- Commercial: This is a broad category that includes offices, restaurants, shopping centers, and sometimes apartment buildings.

-- Industrial - Industrial zones include factories, warehouses, and similar types of establishments
+- Industrial: Industrial zones include factories, warehouses, and similar businesses.

-- Agricultural - This zone protects agricultural land for farming and related activities; typically limiting the density of development and minimum acreage for separate plots of land
+- Agricultural: This zoning category protects agricultural land for farming and related activities.
+It typically limits the density of development and requires a minimum acreage.

-- Aesthetic - Some upscale communities have special zoning laws (similar home owner association rules) covering color schemes, landscaping, building materials, and other aesthetic elements
+- Aesthetic: Some upscale communities have special zoning laws (similar to homeowner association rules) covering color schemes, landscaping, building materials, and other aesthetic elements.

-- Mixed- Some areas are zoned for mixed use in order to encourage a greater density of housing, retail, and office space
+- Mixed-Use: Some areas are zoned for mixed-use residential and commercial in order to encourage greater density.

 Relief From Zoning Laws